 Your employer will have five days to inspect their workplace, identify any problems they find, and outline in writing how they plan to fix them.
 As long as the plan is satisfactory, OSHA won’t do an on-site inspection.

-OSHA will then send a copy of the response from the employer to you or whomever filed the report on your behalf.
-If you aren’t satisfied with your employer’s response, you can request an on-site inspection.
+OSHA will then send a copy of the response from the employer to you or whoever filed the report on your behalf.
+If you aren’t satisfied with your employer’s response, you can request an OSHA inspector to visit the site.

 However, worker complaints are considered one of the top three priorities for performing inspections.
 And as long as they meet at least one of these criteria, they will qualify for an on-site inspection:

 - The complaint is signed by an employee or their representative, and includes enough details to determine that an imminent danger exists.
 An example of an imminent danger would be if pipes were stacked on an incline near heavy foot traffic, because workers face an immediate risk of injury or death if the pipes slide.

 - It alleges that physical harm has already happened due to a safety violation and shows that the hazard still exists.

 - The complaint shows that the employer has failed to remedy a hazard that was brought to their attention via a phone or fax investigation.